 - Research is a requirement for all students with opportunities available as early as the summer after your first year.
 We have strong computational quantum, astrophysics, and materials physics groups and many of our students receive funding through the Summer Undergradute Research Fellowship (SURF) program.

 - You’ll have access to the Amjoch Observatory, with a computer-controlled Meade 16-inch LS-200 telescope (complete with ST-8 CCD camera and UBVRI filters) for astrophysical research projects.

 - The Physics Learning Center is available as a place to get extra help with course work or to be employed as a coach.

-- Our facilities include the Pierre Auger Cosmic Ray Observatory as well as laboratories for atmospheric physics, atomic and molecular laser spectroscopy, cloud physics, integrated photonics and materials integration, quantum optics, and more.
+- Our facilities include the Pierre Auger Cosmic Ray Observatory as well as laboratories for atmospheric physics, atomic and molecular laser spectroscopy, cloud physics, integrated magneto-photonics, and more.

 - Over a century after the fact, the Guinness Book of World Records recognized the entire Michigan Tech 1901 physics faculty for constructing the world's longest pendulum—4,440 feet!